Seward Park Campus

 The school experienced a decline in performance and graduated its last class in June 2006.
-The building now houses five different small schools: the High School for Dual Language and Asian Studies, New Design High School, the Essex Street Academy — formerly the High School for History and Communication, the Lower Manhattan Arts Academy, and the Urban Assembly Academy of Government and Law.
+The building now houses five small schools: the High School for Dual Language and Asian Studies, New Design High School, the Essex Street Academy — formerly the High School for History and Communication, the Lower Manhattan Arts Academy, and the Urban Assembly Academy of Government and Law.
 The small schools showed graduation rates which were much improved over that of the old comprehensive school.
 Seward Park High School's graduation rate in 2001 was 32%, while the graduation rates of the smaller schools in 2012 were: